ViaScientific/vfdocs/docs/ViaFoundry/admin-installation.md

 - Operating System: Ubuntu 22.04
 - 1-2TB EBS (AWS) / Persistent SSD Disk (GCP) mounted drive

+## Preparation Steps

+Before you begin, it is recommended to follow these best practices:

+1. Create a user named `viafoundry` on the target machine.

+2. Configure the directory and perform the installation while logged in as the `viafoundry` user.
 ## Software Dependencies for Pipeline Execution

 In order to execute Via Foundry pipelines, you have to install and validate